andreiconst/MDP-Centrale---Assigment-2-Similarity-joins/README.md

   }
 ```

 Here we use a trick : each time a key/value couple is passed we store it in an arraylist (docs_seen).
-And so we combine each new pair that
-arrives with all the pair seen before and stored in this docs_seen arraylist.
+And so we combine each new pair that arrives with all the pair seen before and stored in this docs_seen arraylist.
 The id each document get is simply the line number,
 which is reflected here in the order in which the lines/documents are stored in our arraylist, and as such their index.
-By this technique
-the first line of our document gets the id 0.
+By this technique the first line of our document gets the id 0.<br />
 Note the docs_seen.size()-1 in order to avoid comparing each document with itself.

 ### Reducer

-For the reducer we have simply to compute the Jacquard similarity.
+For the reducer we have simply to compute the Jacquard similarity.<br /><br />

 Still, we transformed the formula of the Jacquard similarity to ease the calculation.
 Indeed, to compute the Jacquard similarity
-from the number of unique words in the 2 documents as well as from the count of the toal words in each document.
+from the number of unique words in the 2 documents as well as from the count of the toal words in each document.<br />
-Therefore the Jacquard formula becomes :
+Therefore the Jacquard formula becomes :<br />
-J(i,j) = [#TotalWords - #UniqueWords ] / (#UniqueWords)
+J(i,j) = [#TotalWords - #UniqueWords ] / (#UniqueWords) <br />
-Because [#TotalWords - #UniqueWords ] = # Words in common
+Because [#TotalWords - #UniqueWords ] = # Words in common <br />

-In order to compute the number of unique words we used the technique of storing them in a HashSet, which we know does not allow for duplicate
+In order to compute the number of unique words we used the technique of storing them in a HashSet, which we know does not allow for duplicate items.
-items.
 Arguably this is not an optimized technique in terms of memory requirement or computation, but
 it allows with a small change in the code to output not only the similarity but also the content of the two documents which are found
 to be similar.
-In our opinion this was a nice feature to have.
+In our opinion this was a nice feature to have.<br /><br />

 Below is the reducer implementing this similarity join:
 ```javascript